Why Korean Parents Live in Their Cars for Their Children’s Education

 That belief did not disappear when the economy grew.

-It evolved.
+It simply evolved.

-Today, South Korea is highly developed.
+Today, South Korea is a highly developed country.

 But competition is intense.